wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/partner-xamarin-mobile-services-xamarin-forms-get-started-push.md

 To be able to store app data in the new mobile service, you must first create a new table.

-1. In the Management Portal, click **Mobile Services**, and then click the mobile service that you just created.
+1. In the Azure Management Portal, click **Mobile Services**, and then click the mobile service that you just created.

 2. Click the **Data** tab, then click **+Create**.